grapa-dev/grapa/docs-src/docs/type/str.md

 ### Performance Considerations

 - **String concatenation**: Fastest for simple cases
+- **String interpolation**: Good for variable substitution and expressions
 - **`op()` templates**: Good for reusable templates (compiled once)
 - **Dynamic execution**: More overhead, use for complex cases only
 - **`$sys().eval()`**: Highest overhead, use for system integration